Enjoyweaver/enjoyweaver/README.md

 ### Update pages

-To update your pages, navigate to the pages folder within your projects directory and select the file you want to update.
-All three pages are similar, so the instructions below apply to each:
+There are three different pages for you to work with and the instructions to update each are below:

 <p align="center">
   <img src="./public/pages.png" alt="Logo">
 </p>

-### Images and section width

-In either of the three pages, in the light-blue circle is where you can update the logo or remove it completely.
+### Showcase

+Here are the main places to update the Showcase page.

 <p align="center">
   <img src="./public/body.png" alt="Logo">